 Can I do this with a friend or partner?

 Absolutely!
-We can usually place friends or couples in the same apartment or at least at the same camps and you’ll receive a 10% discount off the program fee!
+We can usually place friends or couples in the same apartment or at least at the same camps and you’ll each receive a $50 discount off the program fee!

 Do I need teaching or camp counseling experience?